rest-for-physics/rest-for-physics.github.io/rest-basics/rest-versioning.md

 The version number of an official REST code release is built using 3 digits (2.X.Y, being X and Y the major and minor revision numbers) that identify major or measurable steps on the evolution of the code.
 This number is registered at any metadata class written to disk.
 It must be noticed that a REST data file processed at different stages may contain objects with different version numbers, if processed with different REST versions on different stages.
 The [TRestRun](https://sultan.unizar.es/rest/classTRestRun.html) object available inside the data file will always be stamped with the code version of the REST release used in the last processing.

 Further details on the versioning strategy of REST will be found at our [contribution guide](https://github.com/rest-for-physics/framework/blob/master/CONTRIBUTING.md).
 A step by step guide to generate a new REST official release will be found [here](../rest-advanced/new-release.md).
+A summary of the changes introduced at each code release will be found at the git repository, [tags section](https://github.com/rest-for-physics/framework/releases).

 ## Downloading a particular official (and non-official) release